eitangantz/FlightControl/README.md

 }

-to use the app download all the code and then click on the exe file found here: out\FlightControlWeb.exe and make some jsons as above, the time should be relative to UTC.
+to use the app download all the code and then click on the exe file found here: out\FlightControlWeb.exe also make some jsons as above and drop them to the drop area (note:the time should be relative to UTC.)